Best light mountain bikes 2024 – lightweight cross-country MTBs under 10kg

 Scott totally redesigned their Scale cross-country hardtail which had remained unchanged for the last six years.
 With the launch of the new bike, the Scale sees a radical redesign that revolutionizes Scott's hardtail race bike.

-Built from Scott's HMX SL carbon Scott has not only refined the frame's carbon layup but also the construction and hardware.
+Built from Scott's HMX SL carbon, Scott has refined the frame's carbon layup but also the construction and hardware.
 There are some new features too, including adjustable headset cups as used on the Spark to give + / - 0.6-degree head angle adjustment.
 The new geometry can be adjusted between 67.9 degrees as supplied, neutral cups (included with the bike) for a 67.2-degree, to a super slack (for XC) 66.7 degrees in a few minutes.
 The seat angle is 75.3 degrees in the standard 67.9 head angle position and reach is measured at 463.6mm on a medium.

 Scott put Guy through his paces at the Scale's launch but the bike's qualities weren't lost on Guy.
 "Between the hyperventilating, lactic burn, and hallucinogenic lack of oxygen though it was still clear that the new Scale is blisteringly, brutally fast.
 While it’s not the lightest hardtail option by over a kilo and the DT Swiss-based hub internals have a ten-degree lag before engagement, when they do connect, the power delivery is sledgehammer direct".